gcgrossi/colorbrick/README.md

 <img src="static/colorbrick_Cover.png">

 # colorbrick
-A production-ready webapp built in Python Flask .🌶 Primary color analysis in images with OpenCV and Scikit-image.
+A tiny production-ready webapp built in Python Flask .🌶 Primary color analysis in images with OpenCV and Scikit-image.

 Built on top of the color detection technique explained in this article: